plut/InfinityEngine.jl/README.md

 (namely `dialog.tlk`) are rewritten many times (even for tiny changes), leading to quadratic complexity.
 InfinityExplorer is written in Java and hence quite slow.

+(No benchmarks have been done yet, although this seems indeed quite faster than InfinityExplorer).

 ## Dialogs